Scaling the EHR for Future Expansion

 As a sole-community hospital in central Washington, Samaritan has served as a healthcare hub for generations of local residents.
 When Samaritan needed to consolidate multiple electronic health record (EHR) instances in 2019, their partnership with Community Technologies provided a unique opportunity to adopt the EHR program of a much larger health system.
 As part of Tegria, founded by Providence, Community Technologies helps expand access to EHR technology.
 Working with Community Technologies allowed Samaritan Healthcare to implement Providence’s instance of the Epic EHR system along with standardized, best-practice workflows and validated, proven digital healthcare tools.

-Embarking on an ambitious project with the support of Community Technologies helped clarify a complex process, says Daniel Guzman, RN, a clinical informaticist with Samaritan who helped manage the Epic implementation.
+Embarking on an ambitious project with the support of Community Technologies helped clarify a complex process, said Daniel Guzman, RN, a clinical informaticist with Samaritan who helped manage the Epic implementation.

 The nimble response paid off, allowing Samaritan to launch their EHR ahead of COVID’s second wave in September 2020 without additional delays.
 With enhanced patient visibility and digital engagement tools, the system allowed Samaritan’s providers to follow patients through the continuum of care and manage COVID testing, results, vaccines, and contact tracing.
 The system also enabled smoother, more successful patient communication around pandemic safety, masking requirements, and health department guidelines.